 Accomplishments: Conservation & Restoration Projects

-Partners have also completed seven stream and river restoration projects to revegetate the river banks.
+Partners have also completed twelve stream, river and north shore restoration projects to revegetate the river banks.

 More than $20 million has been secured through grants and donations for conservation and restoration projects – funding that goes directly to implementing on-the-ground projects, not project planning and coordination.